About

 These words are “emet,” true.

-In Parshah Shemini, at 10:1-3, we read what to some may seem like a harsh judgment against Nadav and Avihu.
-There, HaShem strikes them dead for the crime of Avodah Zarah. or foriegn worship.
-The text seems clear enough; they offered a “zarah” or alien fire to HaShem.
+In Parshah Shemini, at 10:1-3, we read what to some may seem like a harsh judgment against Aaron's sons, Nadav and Avihu.
+HaShem strikes them dead for the crime of Avodah Zarah. or foreign worship, specifically for offering "foreign fire."
+The text seems clear enough at first glance; they offered a “zarah” or alien fire to HaShem.
+But exactly how did they do this, and what precisely is "foreign fire?"

 How is this applicable to us today?
-We want Messiah!
+We say we want Messiah!
 Mashiach ben David.
-We yearn to see the Light of G-d shining brightly bright throughout Israel and the world.
+We yearn to see God's light shining brightly throughout Israel and the world.
 Yes!
-AND we don't have to wait any longer!
-We can utilize the Power Mashiach will one day wield roght now!
-What is that power?
-Our beloved Rebbe revealed it in today's reading: “ The main weapon of HaMashiach is prayer.”
+And we don't have to wait any longer for this!
+We can utilize the same divine power Mashiach will one day wield right now!
+The main weapon of HaMashiach is prayer and Psalms of praise!

-Is the power of prayer something that only he will yield?
+Is the power of prayer and praise something that only Mashiach will yield?
 No!
-This awesome power, the Rebbe teaches us, comes from the “ 'Nostrils' of HaShem,” from the life-giving Breath of G-d.
-What is this Breath?
-It is the Ruach HaKodesh, the “Wind” or Holy Spirit emanating from HaShem's Word and Will!
-Much could be added on this point, but I'll refrain!
+Rebbe Nachman teaches us this incredible power from the “ 'Nostrils' of HaShem,” from the life-giving Breath of God.
+And what is this Breath?
+It is the Ruach HaKodesh: the “Wind” or Holy Spirit emanating from HaShem's Word and Will!

-When Elohim spoke material existence into being He did so by uttering the Asarah Ma'amorot, the Ten Utterances.
-The Utterances are contemplated through the nightly Omer Count when considering the Ten Divine Emanations or Sephirot, which will begin soon.
-Accompanying these Ten Words of Power and the Ten Sephirot is the Life-Giving Force of the Divine Breath.
-By receiving G-d's Word, His Torah, and His Ruach into our consciousness, we are imbued with the same Light of Creation, which has its Source in the Ohr Kodesh, the Divine Creative Light, which is itself the “ Breath of His Nostrils!
+When Elohim began speaking material existence into being, He did so by uttering the Asarah Ma'amorot, the Ten Utterances.
+These Utterances are contemplated through the nightly Omer Count when considering the Ten Divine Emanations or Sephirot, which will begin the second night of Pesach.
+Accompanying these Ten Words of Power and the Ten Sephirot is the Life-Giving Force of the Divine Breath through which they are uttered.
+By receiving God's Word, His Torah, and His Ruach into our consciousness today, we can be imbued with the same Light of Creation, which has its Source in the Ohr Kodesh, the Divine Creative Light, which is itself the “ Breath of His Nostrils into the Void surrounding material existence!

-Through the Ana B'Ko'ach prayer, which we do twice each Shabbat, we are permitted to imbibe directly from the creative wellspring of all life and well-being.
-We receive the Holy Spirit within our consciousness and expel all foreign winds, all forms of avodah zarah.
-We choose to follow His Way as revealed in Torah and through hitbodedut, personal prayer, and meditation.
+Through the Ana B'Ko'ach prayer, which we chant each Shabbat, we are permitted to imbibe directly from the creative wellspring of all life and well-being.
+We can receive the Holy Spirit within our consciousness and expel all foreign winds, all forms of avodah zarah as we seek greater experiences of devekut.
+We choose to follow His Way as revealed in the Written Torah coupled with hitbodedut: personal prayer and meditation.

-This Power is greater than any sword, any gun, any bomb, any virus – any globalist edict.
-As Rashi says at Genesis 48:22, "[My sword and my bow are] my prayer and my supplication," and as the verse says, "I do not trust in my bow, nor does my sword save me.
-You [Adonai] have saved us from our oppressors, and You have shamed those who hate us" – Psalm 44:7.
+This awesome Power is greater than any sword, gun, bomb, virus - than any globalist edict.
+As Rashi says in Genesis 48:22: "[My sword and my bow are] my prayer and my supplication," and as the verse says, "I do not trust in my bow, nor does my sword save me.
+You [Adonai] have saved us from our oppressors and shamed those who hate us" – Psalm 44:7.

-Nonetheless, even though we have strong emunah or powerful motivating faith, still, the Rebbe explains, emunah is NOT what some term “Blind faith,” G-d forbid.
+The Rebbe explains that emunah is NOT what some term "Blind faith," G-d forbid.
 Blind faith is foolishness!
 Superstition is baseless.
-Rather, Rebbe Nachman advises us that our emunah must be like that of Joseph's.
-It must combine Justice and Judgment leading to Self Discipline.
-Like a master swordsman, our emunah-filled prayers must be girded to our sides and wielded with expertise.
+Instead, Rebbe Nachman advises that our emunah must be like Yoseph's.
+It must combine Justice and Judgment and lead us into Self Discipline and Knowing.
+Like a master swordsman, our emunah-filled prayers must always be 'girded to our sides' and wielded with expertise and self-discipline.
+Living an emunah-filled life requires experience before the days of active combat arrive.

 Consider, if one wishes to be a mechanic, a doctor, a lawyer, a burger flipper, or anything else in this life, one must learn what is required for success and perfect that skill set.
 Why would emunah and prayer be any different?
 Motivating faith (or emunah) must be intentionally developed through accurate knowledge, personal experience, and intention (kavanah).
 Such emunah enlightens and empowers our prayers.
 A person who properly understands the Torah (the Jewish Scriptures and revelations) and invests time in Hitbodedut (personal payer) will develop deep emunah and prayer.
 Through emunah, one merits a powerful prayer life and experiences great unshakable joy and contentment.